almealumanlan17/700P-PORTFOLIO/lab-task/midterm/lab2/README.md

 # MIDTERM LAB TASK 2
 ### Using Functions

+## Problem 1.
+Create an n x n Multiplication table using **Nested FOR Loop**.
+The user must enter the number of rows and columns that will be displayed in the Table.

 ### 💻 Source Code
 <div style="background-color:#f6f8fa; color:#24292e; padding:15px; border-radius:8px; border:1px solid #d0d7de; overflow-x:auto;">
 <pre style="margin:0;"><code>rows = int(input("Enter rows: "))